leomarcov/bunsen-scripts/neofetch-tty-login/README.md

-# Neofetch tty login message
+# Neofetch TTY login message
+Shows a message in tty using neofetch

+## Install
+ * aa